puppetlabs-toy-chest/razor-server/doc/api.md

 `installed` flag; once the node reboots, it will boot back into the Microkernel and go through discovery, tag matching and possibly be bound to another policy.
 This command does not change its metadata or facts.
-Specify which node to unbind by sending the node's name in the body of the request
+Specify which node to unbind by sending the node's name in the body of the request:

     {
       "name": "node17"
+    }

+The `same_policy` flag can be used to skip the microkernel boot and policy binding stage, installing the same task/repo/policy again.
+This is most helpful when developing a custom task.

+    {
+      "name": "node17",
+      "same_policy: true
     }

 ### Set node IPMI credentials